-- This is the most comprehensive course on Quantitative Finance outside of an MFA (Masters in Financial Engineering) degree from a top university.
+- This is the most comprehensive course on Quantitative Finance outside of an MFE (Masters in Financial Engineering) degree from a top university.
 And even then, it provides desk-ready skills that formal university programs lack.
 Which is why I would recommend it even to Finance post-grads interested in becoming a quant or trader.

 - Topic coverage includes algebra & calculus as it used for finance, probability theory, stochastic processes, statistics, regression analysis, VBA programming, Monte Carlo and Lattice techniques including some real-world applications.
 All of this is topped of with a section on giving you desk-ready skills.

 - It’s pretty much everything you need to hit the ground running in quantitative finance role.
 Note that this is an advanced course, so you need to possess a basic prior understanding of mathematical concepts like calculus and probability.

 - The course quality itself is top-notch.
 NYIF is a well-known brand providing financial education to bankers, traders and other finance professionals for over 90 years now.
 This 5-day crash course can be really helpful if you need to prepare for an interview and the formal certification will most definitely give your CV a boost.

 - Time to Complete: 5 days.